aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 ## What is a Cluster?

-In the context of the AWS Advanced JDBC Wrapper, a **cluster** is a logical grouping of database instances that should share the same topology cache, connection pools, and monitoring services.
+In the context of the AWS Advanced JDBC Wrapper, a **cluster** is a logical grouping of database instances that should share the same topology cache and monitoring services.
 Understanding what constitutes a cluster is crucial for correctly setting the `clusterId` parameter.

-A cluster represents one writer instance (primary), zero or more reader instances (replicas), shared topology that the driver needs to track, and a single failover domain where the driver can switch between instances.
+A cluster represents one writer instance (primary), zero or more reader instances (replicas), shared topology that the driver needs to track, and a group of instances where the driver can reconnect to when a failover is detected.

 ### Examples of Clusters